Intermediate

 updateMode:

-Auto # => Auto: apply recommendations (restart Pods)
+Auto # => Auto: apply recommendations (evicts/restarts Pods to resize)

-# => Recreate: same as Auto
+# => Recreate: same as Auto (legacy name)

-# => Initial: only set on Pod creation
+# => Initial: apply recommendations only at Pod creation

 resourcePolicy: